|

 all dog sports.
 A place where both handler and dog must work

+together and be ready for the unexpected.
 Teamwork is the name of the game.
 I start my

 English Cockers in agility training as puppies, taking care that